Oomph!: Early years (1989–2002)

 Oomph! incorporated many styles of music such as metal, industrial, alternative rock, electronica and gothic to create their sound.
 Their style changed between their self-titled debut, Oomph!
 (1992), and its successor Sperm (1994).
 Though they started with very much a dance-laden industrial sound, they quickly moved to a much more heavily guitar-driven metal sound, while still acknowledging their electronic roots.
 This guitar-driven and electronic accompanied sound inspired numerous musicians, most famously Rammstein, Megaherz, and Eisbrecher, to follow their lead.

 Oomph! was signed on Virgin Schallplatten between 1998 and 2001, where they released three albums; the first, Unrein, was released in 1998, which became their debut album on the German Media Control Charts, peaking at No. 37, and the Austrian top 40 at No. 38.
 A single called "Gekreuzigt" was released in 1998 to promote Unrein and became the band's debut single on the German charts, peaking at No. 81.

 The second Virgin album, Plastik, was released in 1999 and peaked in Germany at No. 23.
 The third, Ego, was released in 2001, peaking at No. 21 on the Media Control Charts.
 This fulfilled their contract with Virgin; the band did not continue with the record company, feeling that it never fully explored their potential.
 With the benefits of major-label status, Oomph! gained a larger following and toured with labelmates Skunk Anansie in 1999, later opening for Finnish rock band HIM in fall 2001.
+Tobias "Tobi" Gloge, their first live bassist, was exchanged for Hagen Gödicke in 2002.

 In 2002, Oomph! played at the Ozzfest in Germany, alongside Black Label Society, Tool and Ozzy Osbourne on 20 May.
 The band appeared at the With Full Force Festival on 5 July 2002.
 On 19 December 2002, Oomph! opened for Apoptygma Berzerk.